 Small companies and start-ups operate a lot like families.
 The owners must provide an environment that encourages creativity everyday as they face challenges to their very existence.
 They can’t afford to have strict chains of command.
 In this series, we examine how big businesses can get the most from their employees by learning from small businesses.

 Today, many large companies want their people to be more creative, innovative and entrepreneurial.
 They want original ideas that result in cost reduction and market advantage.
-But companies must first understand how creativity thrives, how it’s directed, and why it is more likely to come from the small businesses.
+But companies must first understand how creativity thrives.
+They must grasp how it’s directed, and why it is more likely to come from the small businesses.

 Here are 4 elements to foster a positive company culture of creativity, innovation and entrepreneurship:

-1. Income.
 Employees at larger companies can easily get the idea that they are paid whether or not they are productive and creative.
 The pink slip is usually their first indication that something went wrong.
 Big businesses should start every new employee’s orientation with a thorough education of how the money starts with their customers and goes through all the twists and turns to wind up in their paychecks.
-This reality lesson is reinforced using visuals such as graphs, as well as bonuses tied to sales and profitability.
+Businesses can reinforce this reality lesson using visuals, such as graphs, as well as bonuses tied to sales and profitability.
 When employees see the money trail, it is easier to come up with new solutions and ideas.

-2. Permission.
 Experimentation and risk-taking are essential to discovering something new.
-But it’s not just permission, it’s a procedure where by the mistake or experiment is acknowledged, discussed in open forum, and the documents that need changing are identified and improved.
+But it’s not just permission.
+It’s a procedure whereby the organization acknowledges the mistake or experiment and discusses it in an open forum.
+In the procedure, the company identifies and improves the documents that need changing.
 Hiding mistakes and failed experiments because of a culture that doesn’t tolerate them, stifles creativity.
 With this in mind, big companies should consider giving their people permission to experiment.

-4. Acknowledgement.
-Small start-ups know that when they publicly acknowledge a good idea, they not only reward the person who came up with it, but they give the rest of the team a reason to appreciate their coworker.
+Small start-ups know that when they publicly acknowledge a good idea, they not only reward the person who came up with it.
+But they give the rest of the team a reason to appreciate their coworker.
 Further, they see what behavior gains public praise, and they want to earn that for themselves.
-Legal departments in big companies (that generally are paid whether or not the employees are creative, imaginative, or leading edge) often discourage documented praise for fear it could be used against the company in the future.
+Legal departments in big companies (that generally are paid whether or not the employees are creative, imaginative, or leading edge) often discourage documented praise.
+That’s because they fear it could be used against the company in the future.

 By looking at the “family atmosphere” of small start-ups, we get some ideas about how big companies can create the progressive company culture necessary to encourage creativity.